PrimCargo693208/Schmithub/README.md

   - To use the project, you need [Tampermonkey](https://www.tampermonkey.net)
 - Introduction:
   - This pack Schm-infect all words in the *W*orld*W*ide*W*eb
-  - NO guarantee of readability
+  - No guarantee of readability